 Fujisawa

-Ah~.
-When you say durability, do you mean how long you can continue working?
+Ahh.
+When you say durability, do you mean the amount of time you can continue working with it?

 Fujisawa